Kershaw 1st win since June, streaking Dodgers top shaky Reds

 Wade Miley (12-7) continued to struggle, allowing six runs and nine hits in a season-low three innings.
 The left-hander, who pitched a no-hitter on May 7 at Cleveland, has been roughed up for 19 hits and 12 runs, 11 earned, in 7 1-3 innings over his last two starts.

+Mookie Betts gave a hint of things to come, leading off the game with a single.

+“Wade’s been so good all year,” Reds manager David Bell said.
+“He had a couple rough starts.
+We have to check and make sure he’s healthy.
+Fatigue is a factor, maybe.”

 Pinch-hitter TJ Friedl, promoted by the Reds on Saturday, notched his first career hit and home run in the sixth.
-Friedl later singled and scored on Jonathan India’s double in the eighth.
+Friedl singled and scored on Jonathan India’s double in the eighth.

 Joey Votto lined a pinch-hit homer off Dodgers reliever Kenley Jansen in the ninth.